luapower/nw/nw.md

 Check if a window is allowed to go in fullscreen mode (read-only).
 This flag only affects OSX - the only platform which presents a fullscreen button on the title bar.
-Fullscreen mode can always be entered programatically.
+Fullscreen mode can always be engaged programatically.

 #### `win:fullscreen() -> t|f`